eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 ## Prometheus Endpoint
 The prometheus_plugin will have one endpoint (/metrics) to support the pull functionality.
 The pull endpoint will be implemented on top of nodeos http_plugin, rather than civetweb.
 Data will be exported using the prometheus text-based exposition format.
 The http endpoint for the prometheus_plugin will utilize the prometheus strand to send client updates.
-The plugin will receive requests on an http thread, which will immediately post a lambda to prometheus strand.
+The plugin will receive requests on an http thread, which will immediately post a lambda to the prometheus strand.
 The request will pull the updated metric data from the prometheus data model and use the prometheus-cpp library to perform the serialization.
 Requests will be bound by a timeout of 30ms.

 ## Instrumentation of plugins

 Each of the instrumented plugins will have a register_metrics_listener() method to register a std::function that takes a vector of runtime_metrics.
 Instrumented plugins will each maintain a specialized plugin_metrics structure (see below).
-The plugin will pass delegate the register_listener() method to the plugin_metrics struct.
+The plugin will pass the register_listener() method to the plugin_metrics struct.
 The plugin_metrics struct will manage the update cycle to enforce a clean 'snapshot' view of all the metric data for a plugin.

-A plugin_metrics base class will provided for plugins to support collecting/publishing metrics to the prometheus_plugin (or potentially some other metrics publisher in the future).
+A plugin_metrics base class will be provided for plugins to support collecting/publishing metrics to the prometheus_plugin (or potentially some other metrics publisher in the future).
 Each plugin will extend the base class and include runtime_metrics as members of the base class.
-Each plugin implement a virtual function metrics(), which will collect all relevant metrics and insert them into a vector for processing by the prometheus_plugin.
+Each plugin implements a virtual function metrics(), which will collect all relevant metrics and insert them into a vector for processing by the prometheus_plugin.

 The register_listener() method on plugin_metrics will be used by the prometheus plugin to register a lambda to perform the metrics update.
 The lambda will post to a strand, backed by a named_thread pool (consisting of a single thread).
 The lambda posted to the strand will perform the metrics update inside the prometheus_plugin.
-Each plugin will have it's own update cycle - for instance the producer_plugin will update on each block.
+Each plugin will have its own update cycle - for instance the producer_plugin will update on each block.
 The instrumented plugins will report their metrics update via the post_metrics() method on the plugin_metrics object.
 The post_metrics method will check the should_post() method to verify that it should actually update the prometheus_plugin by calling should_post().
 The should_post method will check to see if there is a registered listener and verify that enough time has elapsed since the last post.
 The default throttling will be to ensure that there is no more than one post per 250ms.